MartinArmstrongAU/CP3407_Group_Project/user_stories/user_story_20.md

-# User story title: e.g. Show current deals
+# User story title: Link Profile to Social Media (as an Individual Cleaner)

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".
+No previous versions

-## Priority: 10 (e.g. latest for iteration-1)
+## Priority: 30 (Project planning BEFORE iteration-1)
-Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
-Again, keep all changes here for marking.
+No changes yet

-## Estimation: e.g. 2 days
+## Estimation: 1 day
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Bob: 1 day (e.g. estimated before iteration-1)
+* Joshua: 1 day (estimated before iteration-1)
-* Lisa: 2 days
-* Jack: 3 days

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users
-You need to keep all versions here so that your instructor/marker can see your changes easily.
-In a real project, your older versions could be viewed via commits.

-Description-v1: e.g. The web site will show current deals to Orion's orbits users
+* No assumptions yet

+## Description: As an individual cleaner, I want to link my business profile to social media so that I can promote my services outside the platform.
+Description-v1: As an individual cleaner, I want to link my business profile to social media so that I can promote my services outside the platform.